curtpond/webdata/README.md

 - More information about the dataset can be found here: https://archive.ics.uci.edu/dataset/332/online+news+popularity

 - For details on the features, see the dataset description here: https://archive.ics.uci.edu/dataset/332/online+news+popularity/view

-- Inspired by research in digital content optimization